 or accident in a public place), a medical assessment is required in order to establish whether the injuries were pre-existing and what the prognosis is.
 The result will help define the amount you may be awarded.

-To get the carbon monoxide poisoning compensation you deserve, it’s important to obtain evidence.
-One way you can do that is to get an assessment from your GP (or A&E) as soon as possible.
-For carbon monoxide poisoning, a blood or exhaled carbon monoxide test (breath test) for people who smoke can be difficult for medical professionals to interpret since smokers have higher levels of carboxyhaemoglobin in their blood.
+To successfully claim carbon monoxide poisoning compensation, it’s important to obtain evidence.
+One way to achieve this is to get an assessment from your GP or a hospital as soon as possible.
+If you are a smoker, however, then it can be more difficult for medical professionals to identify carbon monoxide poisoning through a blood or exhaled carbon monoxide test (breath test).
+That’s because such tests detect a compound called carboxyhaemoglobin and smokers already have higher levels of carboxyhaemoglobin in their blood.

 This increases the importance of seeking professional medical help as soon as possible and getting advice from personal injury lawyers on how to proceed.